TaocsZhang/Fairness-regularizers-in-semi-supervised-learning/README.md

 Pandas<br>
 Numpy<br>

-## Procedures
+## Training

 Fairness regularizers and data pre-processing are given in the utils.py.

-Graph neural network is given in the model.py and layer.py.
+Graph neural network is defined in the model.py and layer.py.

 The training process is in the train.py.
 The following is an example to execute train.py.